Unconventional Josephson effects in {\it PT}-symmetric antiferromagnetic bilayers: Conclusion

-Furthermore, the unique N\'{e}el order of spin-singlet interlayer Cooper pairs enables a superconducting giant magnetoresistance effect, which can be controlled by manipulating Cooper pair tunneling between antiferromagnetic domains.
+In summary, we have investigated unconventional Josephson effects in a superconductor/$PT$-symmetric AFM bilayers/superconductor JJ.
+The observed field-tunable $0$-$\pi$ oscillations emerge as a unique consequence of $PT$ symmetry and the layer structure.
+It is worth noting that in Eq.~\eqref{eq:eq_gamma_f} the 0-$\pi$ oscillations can also be contolled by the magnetic field (More details, see Supplementary Materials III~\cite{supp}).
+Furthermore, the unique N\'{e}el order of spin-singlet interlayer Cooper pairs enables a superconducting GMR effect, which can be controlled by manipulating Cooper pair tunneling between antiferromagnetic domains.
 Finally, we comment on candidate materials.
 A-type bilayer CrPS$_4$~\cite{yao2025switching}, VSe$_2$~\cite{gong2018electrically}, and CrSBr~\cite{wu2025spin} are promising platforms.
 In these systems, $P$ symmetry is broken but $PT$ symmetry is preserved, leading to the interlayer AFM order.
-Under a finite electric displacement field and with finite doping, these AFM bilayers can become conductive via gating, thereby enabling the electrical control of 0-$\pi$ oscillations.
+Under a finite electric displacement field and with finite doping as realized in ref.~\cite{yao2025switching} recently, these AFM bilayers can become conductive via gating, thereby enabling the electrical control of 0-$\pi$ oscillations.